Papooch/nestjs-cls/README.md

 ## GraphQL

+### `@nestjs/graphql >= 10`,

+Since v10, this package is 100% compatible with GraphQL resolvers and the preferred way is to use the `ClsMiddleware` with the `mount` option.

+Using an interceptor or a guard may result in that enhancer triggering multiple times in case of nested resolvers, which may mess with ID generation.

+### `@nestjs/graphql < 10`

-For GraphQL, the `ClsMiddleware` needs to be [mounted manually](#manually-mounting-the-middleware) with `app.use(...)` in order to correctly set up the context for resolvers.
+For older versions of graphql, the `ClsMiddleware` needs to be [mounted manually](#manually-mounting-the-middleware) with `app.use(...)` in order to correctly set up the context for resolvers.
 Additionally, you have to pass `useEnterWith: true` to the `ClsMiddleware` options, because the context gets lost otherwise due to [an issue with CLS and Apollo](https://github.com/apollographql/apollo-server/issues/2042) (sadly, the same is true for [Mercurius](https://github.com/Papooch/nestjs-cls/issues/1)).
 This method is functionally identical to just using the `ClsGuard`.

 Alternatively, you can use the `ClsInterceptor`, which uses the safer `AsyncLocalStorage#run` (thanks to [andreialecu](https://github.com/Papooch/nestjs-cls/issues/5)), but remember that using it makes CLS unavailable in _Guards_.